Sandokaaan/EarthCoin-API/README.md

 - Sync from a network.
 Legacy EarthCoin daemon is not required.
 Under test conditions the node got full sync from a scratch within a hour.
 - Api can show any block on hash or index query.
 - Api can show any transaction and address balance.
+- Api function for unspent balance (UTXO).
+Addresses with more that CONFIG.dbLimit are not shown because of complexity of the calculation (may take up to 30 seconds).

 ## To do list: